 The music from the disc is available on iTunes, CD Baby and at Peter's Bandcamp page, where the CD can also be fully previewed and ordered.

-With the support of grants from the Ontario Arts Council and the City of Ottawa, Peter's second CD is to be released in late September 2015, in conjunction with performances in Montreal (the Upstairs Jazz Bar and Grill), Ottawa (National Arts Centre Fourth Stage), Waterloo (The Jazz Room) and Toronto (The Rex Jazz and Blues Bar).
+With the support of grants from the Ontario Arts Council and the City of Ottawa, Peter's second CD, Alpha Moment, was completed in May 2015.
+The disc features a program of eight originals rendered by the same powerful group heard on A Boy's Journey, augmented by guitarist Mike Rud.
+You can audition and even buy Alpha Moment here.
+In late September, 2015, Peter will hit the road to perform in Montreal (the Upstairs Jazz Bar and Grill), Ottawa (National Arts Centre Fourth Stage), Waterloo (The Jazz Room) and Toronto (The Rex Jazz and Blues Bar) to celebrate the launch of Alpha Moment.
 The gig details are here.
-The disc will feature a program of originals rendered by the same powerful group heard on A Boy's Journey, augmented by guitarist Mike Rud.

 Main page photo by Bruno Schlumberger